haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 Since fixing downstream compatibility issues is up to external counterparties, most of which are unpaid volunteers, we cannot expect them to do it in a limited time frame.
-We are devoted to having a smooth migration story and will provide as much guidance as possible, but to keep our targets time-bound we cannot tie the success of this project to actions of third parties.
+We are devoted to having a smooth migration story and will provide as much guidance as possible, but to keep our targets time-bounded we cannot tie the success of this project to actions of third parties.
 We will not block this project because of unmigrated packages downstream.